Solomon Airlines: Livery

-The airline's original livery consisted of an overall white fuselage, with a cheatline extending up onto the vertical fin in colors mirroring those of the national flag.
+The airline's original livery consisted of an overall white fuselage, with a cheatline extending up onto the vertical fin in colours mirroring those of the national flag.
 The vertical fin was mainly royal blue, with five white stars prominently displayed.
 The single word "Solomons" was carried above the window line forward, along with the national flag.

 With the acquisition of the Airbus A320 in 2011 a decision was made to "refresh" the livery.
 The new livery consists of an all-white fuselage with the single word "Solomons" carried above the forward windows and "Spirit of Solomons" in grey below the forward window line.
 The tail and winglets have a stylised version of the national flag.
 The underside of the fuselage has a large white flysolomons.com on a blue background.